+5. Example

-4. Example -Identify the risks for the ATM System.
+-Identify use cases, quality attributes and risks for the ATM System.

 The bank's motivation for developing the system is to attract new customers by offering low banking fees, and a variety of services.
 The bank will also be able to reduce its wage costs by processing an increased number of banking transactions automatically through the system instead of manually through cashiers.
 It is essential for them to lower the development cost and to minimize the product support cost.